saurabytes/MonarchMoneyTrendReport/FAQ.md

 7. **Tampermonkey** is a script extension like other script extensions, open-source, with 11+ million users.
 It is available for mostly ALL browsers.
 8. **GitHub** is a common source hub used by over 20+ million users, and is the ONLY location this extension is available to download.
 9. This extension has been available now for over 10 months and used by the Monarch Money community.
-10. If there are any issues, help needed or concerns of security concerns with the extension, please email me: robert @ paresi.net
+10. If there are any issues, help needed or concerns with the extension, please email me: robert @ paresi.net

     Enjoy!